ixodev/ixodev/README.md

 # ixodev
-Known languages: French, German, English
+Known languages: French, German, English<br />
-Known programming languages: C, C++, Python, Java, C#, etc...
+Known programming languages: C, C++, Python, Java, C#, HTML (even if it's not considered as a programming language :) ), JS, etc...<br />
-Known libraries & tools: Irrlicht, (A bit of OpenGL & GLSL), SDL2, Pygame, Arcade, Tkinter, etc.
+Known libraries & tools: Irrlicht, (A bit of OpenGL & GLSL), SDL2, Pygame, Arcade, Tkinter, etc.<br />
-Conceptor of the I++ programming language (designed for the "Art Of War" videogame) Like to play the guitar, do stunts with the mountainbike, windsurfing, sailing, ping-pong and fitness
+Conceptor of the I++ programming language (designed for the "Art Of War" videogame)<br />
+Like to play the guitar, do stunts with the mountainbike, windsurfing, sailing, ping-pong and fitness, read books<br />